Gas Fire Cost

 A Gas Safe registered engineer will carry out the check, ensuring the correct pressure, supply, and safety, and will also check the flues and chimney to ensure everything is working correctly.

-Your gas fire will also need to be serviced regularly, which is different from a gas safety check.
+Your gas fire will also need to be serviced regularly by a registered engineer, which is different from a gas safety check.

 A gas fire service costs £95, and will take around 1 to 2 hours.